RosettaCommons/demos/tutorials/minimization/minimization.md

 $> <path/to/Rosetta/bin/>minimize.cc @minwithcsts_flags
 ```

 This time, look for a few lines coming from the `core.scoring.constraints` tracers in the log output.
-They should look similar to this:
+They should look similar to this (though again, numeric differences are possible from platform to platform):

 ![mincsts log](https://github.com/RosettaCommons/demos/blob/XRW2016_kmb/tutorials/minwithcsts.png)